Antoine Sublet

-Antoine Sublet (1821–1897) was a French painter.
+Antoine Sublet (1821–1897) was a French painter and muralist.

 Biography

 Early life

 Benoît-Antoine Sublet was born in 1821 in Lyon.
 He was ordained as a Roman Catholic priest, and was particularly close to the Carthusian Order.

 Career

-He painted frescoes inside the Belley Cathedral and the Hôtel-Dieu de Lyon.
+He painted frescoes inside Belley Cathedral and the Hôtel-Dieu de Lyon.
 Additionally, he painted the vault inside the Église Saint-Théodore in Marseille from 1860 to 1863.

 While he was living in Rome, Italy, he worked as a copyist for painter Charles Soulacroix (1825–1899).
 His painting entitled The Apparition of the Sacred Heart to Marguerite-marie Alacoque is displayed inside the Church of Saint-Bruno des Chartreux in Lyon.

 Death

 He died in 1897 in Paris.